Essay

 }

-to handle HTTP requests for user and I only wrote one post method to get user data in the body.UserRouter
+I also separated HTTP request methods into routers.
+First, I created UserRouter to handle HTTP requests for users and I only wrote one post method to get user data in the body.UserRouter class is like this:

 import Foundation